core-coin/go-core/cmd/clef/tutorial.md

 :boom:

-*Note, if you enable the external signer backend in Gcore, all other account management is disabled.
-This is because long term we want to remove account management from Gcore.*
+*Note, if you enable the external signer backend in Gocore, all other account management is disabled.
+This is because long term we want to remove account management from Gocore.*